 - Contents insurance

 - Securing your garage

-If you have building and contents insurance, your garage (if it’s within the boundaries of your property) will most likely be covered in your standard home insurance policy.
+If you have buildings and contents insurance, your garage (if it's within the boundaries of your property) will most likely be covered.
 If your garage is not on your property it will not be covered under your policy, although you should contact your insurer to find out if you can add it on to your policy for an additional cost.
 If you keep your car in your garage this will be protected by your car insurance, not your home insurance.